Prerequisites

 - Active Aident account

-- Connected integrations in Capabilities
+- Connected integrations in Aident Loadout

 - An MCP-compatible client